Gnoot01/Gnoot01/README.md

 <hr>

 I'm a Singaporean student full-stack web and app developer who loves to work on passion projects and bring incredible ideas to life digitally.

-I also realllllly love Rottweilers.
+And I also realllllly love Rottweilers ❤️.

 #### 📊 Stats